 These difficulties led to many errors and confusions, such that progress required running calculations, getting unbelievable results, and searching for an error that could have made them unbelievable.
 This process is likely to leave remaining errors at the end, and those errors are likely to be biased toward giving results that we find believable.
 We do not know of a good remedy for this, aside from welcoming further error-checking, and giving this warning.

-GPUs appear to be substantially cheaper than CPUs, cloud computing, or supercomputers.2 We have not been able to judge TPUs.
-Since GPUs alone are at the frontier of price performance, we focus on them.
+GPUs appear to be substantially cheaper than CPUs, cloud computing (including TPUs), or supercomputers.2 Since GPUs alone are at the frontier of price performance, we focus on them.
 We have two useful datasets: one of theoretical peak performance, gathered from Wikipedia, and one of empirical performance, from Passmark.

 GPU theoretical peak performance